villekalliomaki/k8s/objects/trilium/README.md

 ## Upgrades

 Change the image tag to [the new version](https://hub.docker.com/r/zadam/trilium/tags).
+Using specific version tags (never use anything containing `latest`).